NYPL/checkout-request-service/README.md

 After these responsibilities are met, the contract ends and another service or consumer takes over or the request terminates in a response from this service.

+This service works in tandem with the [NYPL Checkin Request Service](https://github.com/NYPL/checkin-request-service).

 This package is intended to be used as a Lambda-based Node.js/PHP Checkout Request Service using the [NYPL PHP Microservice Starter](https://github.com/NYPL/php-microservice-starter).